Cold water can be dangerous, be prepared. Plan your trip and always wear a lifejacket.

 - All navigable waters within Kosciuszko National Park.

 - Always wear a lifejacket.
-If you fall into the water it will help you manage the initial cold shock, and it will provide you with some thermal protection.
-You’ll then be able to conserve energy, and it will give you precious time to get back into your vessel or for rescue assistance to arrive.
+If you fall into the water it will help you manage the initial cold shock, conserve energy and give you precious time to get back into your vessel or for rescue assistance to arrive.

-- Before you go, always let someone know where you’re going and give them an estimated time of return.
+- Tell someone where you are going and your estimated time of return.

 - If you do fall into the water, try to get back onto your vessel as quickly as possible, or get as much of your body out of the water that you can.
-Only swim for shore if it is very close and you are sure you can make it there quickly.
-Even if the air is cold, you will almost certainly lose heat faster in the water.
+Only swim for shore if it is very close and you are sure you can make it there quickly